 Washington DC Office:

 Interns in the Washington, D.C. office will have an opportunity to learn about the legislative process and the federal government by working closely with the legislative, communications and constituent services staff members.
-The Washington DC office is currently seeking motivated, hardworking and good-spirited interns for the Spring 2017 semester.
+The Washington DC office is currently seeking motivated, hardworking and good-spirited interns for the Fall 2019 semester.

 Interns will have the opportunity to work in a fun, yet diligent office during a busy time in Washington.
 Responsibilities include corresponding with constituents of Wisconsin’s Fifth District, leading U.S. Capitol tours, assisting with various press and legislative projects and research, attending Capitol Hill briefings and hearings, answering constituent phone calls, giving and sorting mail and any other tasks of interest/as assigned.